tvooo/thesis/Research.md

 In computer programming, data is usually addressed through  variables.
 At some point in the program, a variable is *declared*, i.e. its existence is made known to the program.
 However, in most programming languages, a variable declaration in some part of the program does not necessarily make the variable accessible from *all other* parts of the program.
 The area in which the variable is accessible is called its *scope*.

 According to \citeasnoun{getify}, *scope* is „the set of rules that determines where and how a variable (identifier) can be looked-up“ and therefore be accessed and used.
 The specifics of „where and how“ depend on the respective programming language.
 Most modern languages implement *lexical scope*, which means that the scope of a variable depends on the position of its declaration in the actual source code.
-In other words, where in the source text a variable is declared defines also where it is usable and accessible.\footnote{The complementing concept, *dynamic scope*, is not relevant to this thesis.} Lexical scope also means that scope is defined during author-time already, and can thus be analyzed early on.
+In other words, where in the source text a variable is declared defines also where it is usable and accessible.\footnote{The complementing concept, \emph{dynamic scope}, is not relevant to this thesis.} Lexical scope also means that scope is defined during author-time already, and can thus be analyzed early on.
 In contrast, the *this* keyword in JavaScript is a run-time phenomenon; its value cannot be known during author-time.

 As scope is a concept that is central to a program, it can be used as a perspective to look at a program, too.
 The most obvious perspective is *source code*.
 Code is organized in different files, and files are lines that run from top to bottom.
 Another way to look at a program is by its symbols, for example modules, classes, methods.
 Java programs are organized in packages; each package has several classes, of which each has attributes and methods.
 Finally, programs can be looked at by means of scope, which has its own characteristics.
 Those are described in the following sections.